-Swindon and Gloucestershire Mind in partnership with 2gether NHS Foundation Trust and NHS Gloucestershire Clinical Commissioning Group
+Swindon and Gloucestershire Mind in partnership with Gloucestershire Health and Care NHS Foundation Trust

 Who are we?

-The Alexandra Wellbeing House is located in Gloucester and is a partnership project between Swindon and Gloucestershire Mind & 2gether NHS Foundation Trust.
+Alexandra Wellbeing House is located in Gloucester and is a partnership project between Swindon and Gloucestershire Mind & Gloucestershire Health and Care NHS Foundation Trust.
 The service was officially opened by the Countess of Wessex in July 2017.
 The Alexandra Wellbeing House offers a preventative approach for people experiencing mild to moderate mental health challenges and to those who may be at risk of mental health admission, crisis and/or relapse.

 Where are we?

 The service is situated within the centre of Gloucester and is within walking distance of the city centre.
 We accommodate up to five people at a time.
 Individuals are referred to as ‘Guests’ to reflect the non-clinical and relaxing atmosphere of the service.
 Each guest is allocated their own private bedroom and there are also several communal areas and shared facilities such as, the living room, kitchen, crafts room, outdoor garden space and summer house.

 What do we do?

 Alexandra Wellbeing House provides a safe, therapeutic environment for adults experiencing mild to moderate mental health challenges who need up to two weeks support and advice from wellbeing support staff.
 The service is staffed Monday to Sunday during the day with an on-call system available during the night.
 Guests stay overnight and access support for up to two weeks in a therapeutic environment, promoting recovery, resilience and wellbeing.